lukensmall/pkg_ping/README.md

+I didn't think about it before, but perhaps some of you may be put off by the source code containing a hard-coded mirror snippet array.
+If you don't trust the array, you can run it with the -g flag and it will print out another hard-coded mirror source code section generated from the cdn.openbsd.org mirror owned by the OpenBSD project.
+I designed this feature for you to substitute for my generated code section.

 It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file and if run as root, will write it to disk unless -f is used.